leanprover/logic_and_proof_lean3/combinatorics.rst

 #.
 A woman has 8 murder mysteries sitting on her shelf, and wants to take three of them on a vacation.
 How many ways can she do this?

 #.
 In poker, a "full house" is a hand with three of one rank and two of another (for example, three kings and two fives).
-Determine the number of full houses in poker.
+Determine the number of full houses that can be formed from an ordinary deck of 52 cards.

 #.
 We saw in :numref:`combinations_and_binomial_coefficients` that